KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the number of parameters for an invocation does not match the number expected.
 This class cannot be inherited.

-    throw [System.Reflection.TargetParameterCountException]::New("the number of parameters for an invocation does not match the number expected.
-This class cannot be inherited.")
+    throw [System.Reflection.TargetParameterCountException]::New('the number of parameters for an invocation does not match the number expected.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Reflection.TargetParameterCountException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Reflection.TargetParameterCountException.aspx)